ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 .. _in-Installing:

-Installing Python and the Anaconda Distribution
+Installing Python
 -----------------------------------------------

-Python
-^^^^^^
-The latest installers for Python for many platforms can be found on the `Python website <https://www.python.org/downloads/release/python-2714/>`_.
+There are several ways of installing Python on your machine.
+You can install compiled binaries directly from the  `Python website <https://www.python.org/downloads/release/python-2714/>`_, or one can install via a package manager such as Anaconda or Miniconda.
+I personally find the Anaconda or Miniconda route to be simplest.

 Anaconda
 ^^^^^^^^
-Python code can be written in any text editor and run from the command line.
-Third-party modules can be manually installed from the command line using the `pip`_ package manager.

-Python code can also be written and executed in an interactive environment (integrated development environment, IDE) similar to the Matlab console.
 For scientific computing, the `Anaconda`_ Python distribution is quite convenient because it comes with a `large collection`_ of useful modules, a good open source IDE, `Spyder`_., and the ability to open and execute `Jupyter Notebooks`_

 The latest installers for the Anaconda Distribution can be found on the `Anaconda website`_